Pinellas Property Appraiser Jim Smith says flood control work the county did on his Tarpon Woods property "devastated" the land.

 - Hauled away branches and trees blown partly or completely over by the hurricanes of 2004.

-- Dug trenches to improve the flow of meandering Brooker Creek.
+- Dug trenches to improve the flow of Brooker Creek.

 - Cleared out brush, saw palmettos and small trees up to 4 inches in diameter.

-Someone also carved a 10-foot boat landing into the creek bank, though neither the county nor its contractor say they did the work.
+Someone also carved a 10-foot boat landing into the creek bank, though neither the county nor its contractor says it did the work.

 County officials considered the damage to be minimal.
 Indeed, they could have tried to correct it by replanting some of the lost vegetation or making other fixes.